Canon G1 X Mark II versus Olympus E-M10 III

-If the count of individual advantages (bullet points above) is taken as a guide, the E-M10 III is the clear winner of the contest (9 : 4 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the E-M10 III is the clear winner of the contest (9 : 4 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 |Canon G1 X Mark II (⇒ rgt)||Rec||77/100 Silver||4/5||4/5||4.5/5||2014||799||latest||check|